 Support from coaches

-The coaching staff saw a lot of potential in Ruegger, though, encouraging him to play in high-level summer leagues — he’s currently pitching for the Wisconsin Rapids Rafters in the prestigious Northwoods League — “and in competing against those other guys, I was able to feel as though I could compete against anybody.”
+The coaching staff saw a lot of potential in Ruegger, though, encouraging him to play in high-level summer leagues — he spent his summer pitching for the Wisconsin Rapids Rafters in the prestigious Northwoods League — “and in competing against those other guys, I was able to feel as though I could compete against anybody.”

 Coach Aldins called Ruegger, the first Stevens player drafted in 45 years, a hard worker on and off the field.